partko/VK-Android/README.md

 ### Assignment for an internship in VK android
+To create the application, I used Kotlin, Jetpack Compose, Dagger - Hilt, Retrofit2, Okhttp3, Coroutines, Coil

 The general view.
 The app downloads 20 items each when the user reaches the end of the list